Selly Park Singers

 The St Ignatius Singers

-Paul is the Director of Music to The St Ignatius Singers, a choir of twenty inaugurated in October 2016 who sing for services at various places around the West Midlands.
-Churches they have been to sing in include Christ Church, Coseley; St Mary’s, Handsworth; Holy Trinity, Wordsley; St Francis, Bournville; St Alban’s, Highgate, St Michael, Baddesley Clinton and St Michael and All Angels, Tenbury.
-Services have included Choral Eucharist, Choral Mattins, Choral Evensong, Advent Carol Service and All Souls’ Requiem.
+The St Ignatius Singers, a choir of twenty was inaugurated in October 2016 to sing for services at various places around the West Midlands.
+Churches included Christ Church, Coseley; St Mary’s, Handsworth; Holy Trinity, Wordsley; St Francis, Bournville; St Alban’s, Highgate, St Michael, Baddesley Clinton and St Michael and All Angels, Tenbury.
+Services included Choral Eucharist, Choral Mattins, Choral Evensong, Advent Carol Service and All Souls’ Requiem.